sunnyvalechha/ArgoCD/README.md

 Application definitions, configurations, and environments should be declarative and version controlled.
 Application deployment and lifecycle management should be automated, auditable, and easy to understand.

+* Argo Workflow?

+* Argo workflow is a container-native workflow engine for kubernetes.
+* Argo workflow can run on any k8s cluster.
+* It is open-source and free
+* It is implemented as K8s Custom resource definition (CRD)